Experience :Not required

 ULCCS’s skill initiatives will surely position Indian Institute of Infrastructure and Construction to a global level.
 It will offer courses based on the interest, aptitude and goal of the student with appropriate industry interface.
-Semi-skilled segment is expected to emerge as the largest category of supply and account for 11.3 Lakhs or 36% of the incremental workforce closely followed by minimally skilled workforce (35% of incremental workforce).
-While this employee segment would have undergone some skill based training post schooling, to ensure their employability, this training has to be aligned to the industry demands.
+The semi-skilled segment is expected to emerge as the largest category of supply and accounts for 11.3 Lakhs or 36% of the incremental workforce closely followed by minimally skilled workforce (35% of the incremental workforce).
+While this employee segment would have undergone some skill-based training post schooling, to ensure their employability, this training has to be aligned to the industry demands.
 Also, the training should be augmented with non-technical skills like soft skills, life skills, etc. since most of the new entrants are expected to be absorbed in the services sector.

-IIIC is a unique opportunity for both experienced and upcoming workforce in the Civil Engineering field to top-up and leverage the expertise required to be job-ready in the construction industry.
-The tie-ups IIIC has with European Universities will further help in securing global placements in major corporations reiterating the intellectual capital and skills of Keralaites in international job arena.
+IIIC is a unique opportunity for both experienced and upcoming workforce in the Civil Engineering field to top-up and leverages the expertise required to be job-ready in the construction industry.
+The tie-ups IIIC has with European Universities will further help in securing global placements in major corporations reiterating the intellectual capital and skills of Keralites in the international job arena.
 We urge students and professionals in the industry to use this facility to launch their career.